Local Research Workflow

 Or download via netnewswire.com.

-Phase 1 → phase 2: Items in NetNewsWire have not yet been saved — they only exist in your feed reader.
-This is intentional: you browse through them and scan headlines and intros without immediately archiving anything.
-Only what is truly relevant gets forwarded to the vault.
-That is the filter moment.
+Phase 0 → phase 1: Items in the filtered feed have not yet been saved — they only exist in your feed reader.
+You browse through them and scan the scored headlines.
+Only what is truly relevant gets forwarded to Zotero.
+That is the phase 1 moment.

-From NetNewsWire to the vault (phase 2 → phase 3):
+From NetNewsWire to the vault (phase 1 → phase 2 → phase 3):

 Interesting articles are saved via two routes: